 This snow monkey bathing is staring directly at the camera while he is taking his relaxing bath.
-A bath is fantastic to release stress, also for us humans.
+A bath is fantastic to release stress, and also for us humans.
 This snow monkey is just doing that.
 The warmth of the hot thermal water is indeed inviting.
 Dipping his body under the water and has only his head above the surface.
 These snow monkeys do know how to enjoy such warmth of the water.
 You can see in their faces how superb a bath can be.
 Surrounded by snow and cold air, the water steams, which creates fog above the pool.
 Fog is always mysterious.
 Who knows what the snow monkeys think during a calm bath?

 Japanese Monkeys, Japanese Macaque, are incredibly sociable animals, and it is fascinating to observe them interact with one another.
-You will often see higher ranking snow monkeys bathing for more extended periods.
+You will often see higher-ranking snow monkeys bathing for more extended periods.
 Researchers hypothesize that snow monkeys in Jigokudani maintain their body temperature by growing longer and thicker fur during winter.
-An interesting study showed that not only do the monkeys bathe for warmth but is also as a stress reliever.
+An interesting study showed that not only do monkeys bathe for warmth but is also a stress reliever.
 The researchers tracked 12 adult females to test the feces of all 12 animals.
 The results they found are quite impressive.
 Undoubtedly monkeys had lower levels of fecal glucocorticoids during weeks they bathed, compared to weeks they did not.
 The glucocorticoids in the body determine how much stress you have.
 It turns out that these cheeky monkeys have a permanent free spa retreat!

 Explore more photos like ‘Snow Monkey Bathing In Hot Thermal Water,’ please visit our Japan Wildlife photographs to discover other fascinating Japanese wildlife.
 Our photographs you can license or purchase as photographic prints.